jingfuyuan/llm_bench_client/README.md

 pip install py3nvml
 ```

+## Dataset for benchmarking VLMs
+This benchmark is designed to work with the COCO caption dataset stored in Parquet format.
+The dataset can be downloaded from huggingface.
+Here is the link: [lmms-lab/COCO-Caption2017](https://huggingface.co/datasets/lmms-lab/COCO-Caption2017)

 ## Quick Start

 ### 1. Create Configuration (optional)
 You don't have to create a configuration file.
 The benchmark can run with default settings.
 You can modify `config/default_config.yaml` as needed.

 Create a configuration file for your setup:

 ```bash